YingqiWang-HIT/Gaussian-Splatting-Diffusion-Model-for-Airfoil-Flow-Reconstruction/README.md

 - Multi-resolution Gaussian splatting renderer.
 - Training, inference, evaluation, and synthetic demo-data scripts.

 > The released code is designed to make the method, training pipeline, and evaluation protocol transparent.
 The CFD dataset used in the paper should be placed under `data/` following the format in `docs/data_format.md`.
-A small synthetic demo is included only to verify the pipeline.

 ## Repository structure